theprakashkumar/caffe/README.md

 -   Show loading animation while the product is being added to whishlist after clicking on heart icon.

--   Show loading animation on button in Cart and Wishlist Element.
+-   Show loading animation on button in Cart and Wishlist Element and on other button where it is necessary.

 #### Credits: